280north/narwhal/docs/packages-using.md

     <sea>/using/<url-domain>/<url-path>/<path>/

-where `<sea>` is the path to the sea (program) package, `<url-domain>` is the domain part of the `<url>`, `<url-path>` is the path part of the `<url>` and '<path>' is from the package descriptor. e.g.
+where `<sea>` is the path to the sea (program) package, `<url-domain>` is the domain part of the `<url>`, `<url-path>` is the path part of the `<url>` and `<path>` is from the package descriptor. e.g.

     <sea>/using/domain.com/path/to/package/
     <sea>/using/path/to/package/

 As mentioned `tusk` will automate the package management but until that functionality is ready you can manually:

-  * Define package descriptors with URL's to github for example (http://github.com/cadorn/domplate/zipball/master/)
+  * Define package descriptors with URLs to github for example (http://github.com/cadorn/domplate/zipball/master/)
   * Manually download the package archive or clone the package repository
   * Copy or link the package root to the corresponding <sea>/using/ path